owncloud/web/docs/deployments/oc10-app.md

 Download [ownCloud Web app](https://marketplace.owncloud.com/apps/web) from the marketplace and enable it.

 ## Configure oauth2
-In the `Admin` of ownCloud 10, head into `User Authentication` and add a new client with arbitrary name and redirection URL `https://<your-owncloud-server>/apps-external/web/oidc-callback.html`.
+Within the `Admin` page of ownCloud 10, head into `User Authentication` and add a new client with arbitrary name (e.g. `ownCloud Web`) and redirection URL `https://<your-owncloud-server>/apps-external/web/oidc-callback.html`.

 {{< figure src="/clients/web/static/oauth2.jpg" alt="Example OAuth2 entry" >}}